 Fighting Totalitarianism with Totalitarianism

-But instead, under the embargo and by adding more restrictions, the Cuban people will remain poor because of their government’s inefficient policies and in addition, because there’s a world giant adding to the problem.
-Instead, they will continue to view the U.S. government as a detriment to their well-being.
+But instead, under the embargo and by adding more restrictions, the Cuban people will continue to remain poor because of their government’s inefficient policies but also, in addition, because there’s a world giant adding to their problems.
+And instead, they will continue to view the U.S. government as a detriment to their well-being.
 Even when they see something wrong with their country, there is nothing they can do because they’re caught powerlessly in the middle of a political war and at the mercy of their government.